MasonRemaley/MasonRemaley.github.io/_projects/game-engine.markdown

 redirect_from: "/2016/11/10/new-site-old-projects/"
 ---

-I've been working on a 3D game engine for a while, written in [Rust](https://www.rust-lang.org){:target="_blank"} and primarily powered by [my scripting language](/projects/scripting-language).
+I've been working on a (primarily 3D) game engine for a while, written in [Rust](https://www.rust-lang.org){:target="_blank"} and primarily powered by [my scripting language](/projects/scripting-language).
+It's also the technology behind [_Monsters and Sprites_](/projects/monsters-and-sprites).
 Here's some screenshots of a renderer I built for the project back when I was working in C++ (the scene is just a  bunch of rectangular prisms with some [Pixar textures](https://community.renderman.pixar.com/article/114/library-pixar-one-twenty-eight.html){:target="_blank"} on it, obviously with [better art](/projects/misc) it'd be a little more impressive):

 <figure>
 	<img src="/assets/too-bright.png" />